Walk-in centres

 W1D 3HZ

-Our nurse practitioners will be able to assess, diagnose and treat a number of minor illnesses and manage wounds via this service.
+The walk-in service is led by clinical practitioners for patients (registered and unregistered).
+Our practitioners will be able to assess, diagnose and treat a number of minor illnesses and manage wounds via this service.

 Opening times